mturk/cygwrun/README.md

  -V        print detailed version information and exit.
  -h | -?   print this screen and exit.
  -p        print arguments instead executing PROGRAM.
- -e        print environment variables matching ARGUMENTS
-           if no ARGUMENTS are provided print all variables.

 ```